 Our Geography curriculum ensures that at the end of Key Stage 2 children have a bank of transferable skills such as research, observation, measurement, recording and presentation which aid future learning and employment.
 Alongside these transferable skills the children will obtain knowledge from a variety of focus are as.

-To download a copy of Geography Progression of Skills, please click here.
+To download a copy of the Geography Progression of Skills, please click here.

 In teaching History we aim to inspire a sense of curiosity to learn about the past; to develop a depth of knowledge about the past as well as to know about History in our locality.
 During History learning we teach children to develop their research and communication skills.
 Children are encouraged to be open minded and become enquiring thinkers who can compare, contrast and develop an understanding of cause and effect.
 We want them to question how people have lived in the past, to examine how and why things have changed and their influence on the present.